How to choose a USB-C hub versus a Thunderbolt dock

 We originally divided this guide into three categories: USB-C to USB-A hubs; a second group that added microSD and SD card slots; and a third, “kitchen sink” collection that would add a variety of additional ports.
 We were very pleased to discover that some manufacturers offer SD/microSD slots for the price of USB-C to USB-A hubs, so we consolidated those features into one “Basic” category.

 We conducted standardized tests to transfer a file from the SSD to the laptop; from the hard drive to the SSD; and then from an SD card to the PC, while simultaneously transferring files from the hard drive to the SSD.
+In some cases we used AJA's System Tool app to run read and write tests on connected drives.
 In almost all cases, the performance was identical, with a spread of about 3 percent—good news for you, as that’s one less thing to worry about.

 We measured the surface temperature while these tests were run.
 You’ll see some buyers on Amazon pages complaining about how hot a hub gets; some do get on the warmer side.